-Mitigation Measures/ Standard Conditions of Mitigation Monitoring: Environmental Impact Approval.
-Monitoring Schedule Monitoring Responsibility Monitoring Procedure a. the lateral and vertical extent of the two areas of groundwater contamination, b. the presence or absence of metals, and c. the presence or absence of other chemicals that may have been released during junkyard operations.
+Mitigation Measures/ Standard Conditions of Mitigation Monitoring: Environmental Impact Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure a. the lateral and vertical extent of the two areas of groundwater contamination, b. the presence or absence of metals, and c. the presence or absence of other chemicals that may have been released during junkyard operations.
 SCA Haz-2: Site Review by the Fire Services Division.
 Prior to the issuance of demolition, grading or building permit.
-The project applicant shall submit plans for site review and approval to the Fire Prevention Bureau Hazardous Materials Unit.
-Property owner may Submittal prior to issuance of a demolition, grading, or building permit City of Oakland, CEDA, Building Services Division, Zoning Inspection Review and approve plans be required to obtain or perform a Phase II hazard assessment.
-City of Oakland, CEDA, Planning and Zoning Division Fire Prevention Bureau Hazardous Materials Unit SCA Haz-3: Lead-Based Paint/Coatings, Asbestos, or PCB Occurrence Assessment.
+The project applicant shall submit plans Submittal prior to issuance of a demolition, grading, or building permit City of Oakland, CEDA, Building Services Division, Zoning Inspection Review and approve plans City of Oakland, CEDA, Planning and Zoning Division Fire Prevention Bureau Hazardous Materials Unit SCA Haz-3: Lead-Based Paint/Coatings, Asbestos, or PCB Occurrence Assessment.
 Prior to issuance of any demolition, grading or building permit.
-The project applicant shall submit a comprehensive assessment Submittal prior to issuance of a demolition, grading, or building permit City of Oakland, CEDA, Building Services Division, Zoning Inspection Review and approve the comprehensive assessment report detailing materials report to the free freeention bureau, hazardous Materials Unit, signed by a qualified environmental professional, documenting the presence or lack thereof of asbestos-containing materials (ACM), lead-based City of Oakland, CEDA, Planning and Zoning Division classified as hazardous waste paint, and any other building materials or stored materials classified as hazardous waste by State or federal law. • Fire Prevention Bureau Hazardous Materials Unit SCA Haz-4: Other Materials Classified as Hazardous Waste.
+The project applicant shall submit a comprehensive assessment Submittal prior to issuance of a demolition, grading, or building permit City of Oakland, CEDA, Building Services Division, Zoning Inspection Review and approve the comprehensive assessment report detailing materials report to the Fire Prevention Bureau, Hazardous Materials Unit, signed by a qualified environmental professional, documenting the presence or lack thereof of asbestos-containing materials (ACM), lead-based City of Oakland, CEDA, Planning and Zoning Division classified as hazardous waste paint, and any other building materials or stored materials classified as hazardous waste by State or federal law.
+Fire Prevention Bureau Hazardous Materials Unit SCA Haz-4: Other Materials Classified as Hazardous Waste.
 Prior to issuance of any demolition, grading or building permit.
-If other materials classified as hazardous waste by State or federal law are present, the Submittal prior to issuance of a demolition, grading, or building permit City of Oakland, CEDA, Building Services Division, Zoning Inspection Review that written confirmation has been obtained that all State and federal laws will be project applicant shall submit written confirmation to Fire Prevention Bureau, Hazardous Materials Unit that all State and federal laws and regulations shall be followed when profiling, handling, treating, transporting City of Oakland, CEDA, Planning and Zoning Division followed when profiling, handling, treating, transporting and/or disposing of all and/or disposing of such materials.
-Fire Prevention Bureau Hazardous Materials Unit hazardous waste.
+If other materials classified as hazardous waste by State or federal law are present, the project applicant shall submit written confirmation to Fire Prevention Bureau, Hazardous Materials Unit that all State and federal laws and regulations shall be followed when profiling, handling, treating, transporting and/or disposing of such materials.
+Submittal prior to issuance of a demolition, grading, or building permit City of Oakland, CEDA, Building Services Division, Zoning Inspection City of Oakland, CEDA, Planning and Zoning Division Fire Prevention Bureau Hazardous Materials Unit Review that written confirmation has been obtained that all State and federal laws will be followed when profiling handling, treating, transporting and/or disposing of all hazardous waste.